 co-located with the RESPECT conference

 PIs from active BPC, CUE, CISE CSforAll, and other EWF funded awards are expected to attend and submit a project description via data collection and a one-pager.
 We expect to reimburse 2 members of your team to attend this meeting.
 If your project is collaborative, we are asking that you limit the registration to only two registrations.
 We ask that you share this information with your project team and identify your representatives to attend the meeting.
-Other interested participants can apply for limited travel funding.
+Other interested participants can attend at their own expense.

 We encourage your team to register soon!
 To reserve your spot, your 2 project representatives should complete the CISE EWF PI & Community Meeting Registration Form

 At NSF, the CISE Education and Workforce (EWF) cluster aims to create equitable and inclusive opportunities for computing education and to develop a diverse workforce.
 EWF programs fund research and education activities that are intended to transform computing education, by building capacity for educators in primary and secondary school to teach computing concepts; creating novel curricula for integrating computational thinking and computer science concepts as critical components of formal K-12 education; reconceptualizing computing education in higher education; and integrating computing research and education—with a focus on broadening participation in order to overturn the longstanding exclusion and underrepresentation of women, persons with disabilities, African Americans, Hispanics, Native Americans, Alaskan Natives, and indigenous people in computing, achieving proportional representation in computing-focused degree programs in higher education and in the computing workforce.